nxrighthere/ENet-CSharp/README.md

 `ENet-Unity` contains script with native libraries for the Unity.

-These packages are provided only for traditional platforms: Windows, Linux, and MacOS.
+These packages are provided only for traditional platforms: Windows, Linux, and MacOS (x64).

 Usage
 --------